-Material submitted in excess of the maximums indicated will not be considered during the adjudication process.
+Material submitted in excess of the maximums indicated will not be submitted to reviewers for consideration during the assessment process.

 Click here to apply now.
 Applications are due by 11:59 p.m.
 CST on the deadline date.
 Staff is available to assist with applications and the online portal weekdays from 8:00 - 4:30 p.m.
 CST.
 The portal will be open to applicants approximately two months before the program deadline.
 Please start your application on the portal in advance of the deadline; we are not able to help you after hours or on weekends.